naix0x/RSS-Telegram-Channels/README.md

 3. Create a new bot on Telegram using [BotFather](https://core.telegram.org/bots#3-how-do-i-create-a-bot)
 4. Copy the bot token, url rss, username channels and add it to `main.js`
+5. Add youre bot to channels and set admin
-5. Start the bot using `node main.py`
+6. Start the bot using `node main.py`

-Once the bot is running, you can interact with it in Telegram by searching for the bot's username and sending it commands.`
+This bot will fetch updates from the RSS feed every 1 minute.
+If there are new updates that have not been sent, the bot will send the updates to the specified Telegram channel.